 Coastal Resilience: Visualizing Climate Change Impacts and Coastal Hazards and Implementing Solutions in Long Island Sound

 Long Island Sound, bordered by New York and Connecticut, is one of the most densely populated coastal areas in the world with an estimated eight million people within its coastal watersheds.
 Sea level rise, intense coastal storms, and flooding threaten residents and the built and natural environments of these coastal communities.
 Despite the tremendous investment over three centuries in infrastructure, housing, and other structures, there remain several viable estuaries and river systems of national importance.
 With climatic change, a new coastal paradigm that balances human responses with sustainability of natural resources is required.
-In collaboration with partners, The Nature Conservancy (TNC) developed the Coastal Resilience program that integrates the ecological, social, and economic drivers into a web-based decision support tool to empower the implementation of long-term adaptation solutions to coastal climate change impacts.
+In response to this need, the Nature Conservancy (TNC) developed the Coastal Resilience program with towns and villages in Long Island Sound.
+Coastal Resilience integrates ecological, social, and economic drivers into a web-based decision support tool to empower the implementation of long-term adaptation solutions to coastal climate change impacts.

 The Coastal Resilience program’s website provides:

-- an interactive web mapping tool to empower decision makers to visualize different inundation and/or flooding scenarios;
+- multiple, interactive web mapping tools to empower decision makers to visualize different inundation and/or flooding scenarios;

-- information to analyze the potential ecological, social and economic impacts of each scenario at a local, state and regional scale; and
+- information to analyze the potential ecological, social and economic impacts of different scenarios;

-- recommendations for adaptation options that minimize losses to natural and human communities through better decision support; and
+- adaptation options that minimize losses to natural and human communities, including tools and resources that compare the cost-effectiveness of nature-based and engineered solutions; and

-- stakeholder blog and information nexus to facilitate community engagement and sharing.
+- links to projects, video tutorials, reports, and papers to facilitate learning and community engagement and sharing.

-Partnerships have greatly facilitated the success of the Coastal Resilience program.
-Along with TNC, the National Aeronautics and Space Administration (NASA)’s Goddard Institute of Space Studies/Columbia University, National Oceanic and Atmospheric Administration (NOAA)’s Coastal Services Center, Association of State Floodplain Managers, and Pace University’s Land Use Law Center have been directly involved in the program.
-The current scope of the project covers the coast of New York and Connecticut including two estuaries of national importance - Long Island Sound and the Peconic Estuary.
+Partnerships greatly facilitated the success of the Coastal Resilience program in Long Island Sound.
+Along with TNC, the National Aeronautics and Space Administration (NASA)’s Goddard Institute of Space Studies/Columbia University, National Oceanic and Atmospheric Administration (NOAA)’s Coastal Services Center, Association of State Floodplain Managers, and Pace University’s Land Use Law Center were directly involved in the project .
+The project covers the coast of New York and Connecticut including two estuaries of national importance––Long Island Sound and the Peconic Estuary.

-TNC engaged stakeholders from the very beginning of this program’s development in 2007.
+TNC engaged stakeholders from the very beginning of the program’s development.
 Through an initial series of workshops and interviews, TNC introduced approximately 100 local planners and managers to the issue and solicited feedback on relevant data sources and ways to tailor the decision-support tool at different scales.
 During subsequent workshops, review of inundation and/or flooding scenarios were provided along with potential remedies in the form of regulatory, legal, and policy approaches.
-Using feedback from these sessions, TNC has created the Coastal Resilience website to provide communities with easy access to information for decisions regarding planning, zoning, acquisition, and permitting in the coastal zone.
-The site’s Future Scenario Maps and related information allow for detailed quantification of ecological, social and economic impacts, costs, and management considerations.
-In addition, the site will provide natural resource migration models that forecast the likely location of coastal habitats (“Advancement Zones”) under various land use policy reform scenarios.
-Once scenarios are mapped and costs are analyzed, the website also offers four possible management approaches and locally relevant examples for decision makers:
+Resilience-based approaches that were identified and subsequently adopted in different communities include:

 Outcomes and Conclusions

-Gregg, R. M. (2010).
+Gregg, R. M. (2020).
 Coastal Resilience: Visualizing Climate Change Impacts and Coastal Hazards and Implementing Solutions in Long Island Sound [Case study on a project of The Nature Conservancy - Connecticut].
 Product of EcoAdapt's State of Adaptation Program.
-Retrieved from CAKE: http://www.cakex.org/case-studies/coastal-resilience-visualizing-climat… (Last updated September 2011)
+(Last updated March 2020)